 Renting a slip at a marina is a great way to enjoy many of the luxuries of living on land while relishing your sailboat.
-Being anchored out is lovely, but if you’re worried about the anchor dragging or there isn’t good holding around, a marina slip is an excellent alternative.
+Being anchored out is lovely, especially if you value your privacy, but if you’re worried about the anchor dragging, there are strong currents, or there isn’t good anchorage around the coastline, a marina slip is an excellent alternative.

-How much does it cost to rent a boat slip?
+How much does a boat slip cost?
 To rent a slip for the day, expect to pay $2 or $3 per hour.
 For nightly rentals, look at $4 to $6 per night.
-If you are renting per month, you can expect to pay between $20 and $25 per foot per month.
+If you are renting per month, boaters can expect to pay between $20 and $25 per foot per month.
 Annual rentals will generally cost around $23 or $24 per foot per month.
-Prices vary depending on location, amenities, and reservation time.
+Prices vary depending on slip location, amenities, and reservation time.

-If you’re thinking about keeping your boat at a marina, this is what you need to know about what you can expect to pay, depending on where you are and what you’re doing.
+If you’re thinking about keeping your boat at marinas or yacht clubs, this is what you need to know about what you can expect to pay, depending on where you are and your next destination.

-Getting a slip at a marina may not be as straightforward as you expect.
-Many marinas are versatile in what they allow you to do, but prices will vary dramatically depending on your choices.
+Getting a regular dock slip at a marina may not be as straightforward as you expect, even for a small boat.
+Many marinas are versatile in what they allow you to do, but slip fees will vary dramatically depending on your choices and the size of the boat.

 Wet Slip vs Dry Slip